 The book is available from Amazon.

 Just as important as a therapist’s view is the perspective from the other side of the therapy room.
-Here is a detailed, thorough and thoughtful book written by Sara Field, one of my ex-long-term patients, about her therapy experience and the significant ways it changed her life:
+Below is a link to a detailed, thorough and thoughtful book written by Sara Field, one of my ex-long-term patients who suffered from a rare, life-threatening and very difficult to treat Adult Attachment Disorder.
+The book describes her long-term, multi-session per week therapy experience and the very significant ways it changed her life: